Inflation hitting Americans during holiday season

 “At the same time they’re shutting down North American energy supplies, they’re haranguing OPEC for not pumping enough oil,” he said.
 “That energy policy is sheer lunacy and that is the single biggest thing that they could change very quickly if they ever figured it out.”

-Not counting volatile food and energy costs, inflation is still up 4.6%.
+Not counting volatile food and energy costs, inflation is still up 4.6 percent.

 While it may not keep climbing, Maisch thinks elevated inflation will be with us over a long period of time.